Upcoming Events

 For those seeking membership in the Knights of Columbus Council 17060, please email our Grand Knight, Mike Stimac, at stimac73@yahoo.com.

-Feast of St. Nicholas and Festival after Mass & Rosary
+Feast of St. Nicholas Festival after Mass & Rosary

 Blessing Table